Freezer Apple Pie: learn how to make delicious apple pies and bake them straight from your freezer!

 Peel and slice your apples.
 I like to slice mine in “chips” so that they stack better and help my pie maintain it’s shape.
 I use at least two different types of apples and make sure at least one or two of those are a Granny Smith, but the others are usually sweeter apples (your choice).
 The sweeter apples tend to break down a bit in the baking of the pie but the Granny Smith helps to maintain a pretty pie shape.
 I really like the flavor of different types of apples cooked together.

 The bowl on the right has apple juice and lemon juice in it.
 As I slice my apples I put them in there and toss them a bit every few apples to prevent browning.

 The bowl on the left has corn starch, sugar, and spices.
 Once all of my apples are peeled and chipped, I stir them to coat in the liquid they are in and then pour the dry mixture over all of them and stir until it is evenly distributed and my apples are coated.

-Now we’re ready to assemble our delicious pies!
+Now we’re ready to assemble our delicious Freezer Apple Pies!